blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 - Intro Text (If I was going for prose)
 	- Aweha, luckily we have learned to communicate.
 We have English as our lingua franca, born from the same culture that birthed the Greeks and the Indians.

+- Indescribability of Vedas
+	- I posit that Vedas are true, however, I do not believe it can be written down
+	- Only a fraction of the Vedas can be conveyed by a person
+	- For this, I take Jung's interpretation of the collective unconscious